kagenti/agentic-control-plane/README.md

 **What it enables:**
 - A supervisor can discover and use agents in a cluster to solve problems.

+### 3. Control Plane Agents

+**What they provide:**
+- Each agent exposes some skills, and has access to tools, which enable some aspect of cluster management: reading logs, listing crds, etc...
+- Together with a `supervisor` or the `A2A <-> Kagenti Bridge` they act as a unified control plane.

 ## Key Design Decisions